First Things First: Have a Meeting with Yourself!

 With that in mind, the first step we recommend is to grab a pencil and notebook, go to a quiet place where you can’t be interrupted, and ask yourself these questions.

 There are many reasons why owners decide to sell, but a few of the more common ones include: 1) monetizing and capturing some value and reallocating the rest to another venture; 2) desiring to slow down life a bit before full retirement; 3) cashing out assets for estate planning; 4) full retirement; and potentially; 5) unanticipated events.

 Make no mistake, money is the primary reason owners sell.
 Some owners simply want to take the money and run.
 If the highest price is the only motivator, any buyer with money will do.
 In this case a strategic buyer may fit the bill.
 They will often absorb the business and reduce staff of the target company, then move on to the next opportunity.

-Other owners may want to see “their” company continue as a going concern, under the same name, assuring that key personnel are protected, and the company’s philosophical continuity is preserved, relatively speaking, as a legacy.
+Other owners may want to see “their” company continue as a going concern, under the same name, assuring that key personnel are protected, and that the company’s philosophical continuity is preserved, relatively speaking, as a legacy.
 This kind of seller requires a different kind of buyer.
-Often, a private equity firm will fit this bill.
+Often, the right private equity firm will fit this bill.

 Which kind of seller are you?

 What Is My Exit Strategy and Succession Plan?

 There’s much more to an exit strategy, but on the surface, it identifies an individual who will manage the business daily as you leave, identifies key issues that can be roadblocks to buyers, and quantifies how much money you’ll need to maintain your lifestyle after the sale.